Spectrum evolution and chirping of laser-induced spin wave packets in thin iron films

-Next, we analyze the spectral composition of the propagating MSSW wave packet by performing fast Fourier transform (FFT) analysis of signal in the time domain for each pump-probe distance.
+Next, we analyze the spectral composition of the propagating MSSW wave packet by performing fast Fourier transform (FFT) analysis of the signal in the time domain for each pump-probe distance.
 The result is shown in Fig.\,\ref{fig:10nm_experiment}(b,c) for the 10-nm sample in the HA- and EA-configurations, respectively.
-The color bar is also set at 0.3 of the maximum amplitude to more clearly characterize the decrease of the MSSW amplitude during propagation.
-Compression of the spectral width and a shift of the frequency with maximal FFT amplitude are observed during the propagation of the MSSW from the excitation spot.
+Compression of the spectral width and a shift of the frequency with maximal FFT amplitude are observed during the propagation of the MSSW packet.
 More explicit confirmation of such spectral changes is possible by analyzing the individual spectra at different pump-probe distances (Fig.\,\ref{fig:10nm_experiment}(d,e)).
 The central frequency of the propagating MSSW shifts to the lower or higher part of the spectrum observed in the excitation area for the HA- and EA-configurations, respectively, in agreement with previous results for galfenol films on GaAs substrates \cite{Filatov_spectrum_evolution_JPCS2020, khokhlov-PRAppl2019}.
 The observed spectral evolution is associated with different MSSW dispersion relations inside and outside the pump-heated area.
 Indeed, effective anisotropy fields are partially suppressed by an abrupt decrease of the anisotropy parameters and magnetization inside the excitation area \cite{Gerevenkov_effect_anisotropy_PRMat2021}.
 This leads to a shift of the MSSW dispersion inside the pump area to the higher or lower frequency range depending on the orientation of {\bf H} because of the different manner in which the anisotropy field enters the total effective field: i.e. the effective anisotropy field is subtracted from (added to) {\bf H} in the HA-(EA-)configuration, leading to a decrease (increase) of the total effective magnetic field in the sample, which defines the frequency of the MSSW \cite{Gurevich_book_1996, Kalinikos_SW_dispersion_JPhysCondMat1990}.
-Since the pump has a limited diameter, it excites a limited band of wavenumbers inside the spot \cite{Satoh_NatPhotonics:2012, Jackl_PhysRevX2017}.
+Since the pump has a limited diameter, it excites a limited band of wavenumbers inside the spot.
 This sets an upper limit on the spectral range of the excited MSSW frequencies, with the lower limit being the ferromagnetic resonance frequency.
-MSSWs propagating outside the pump have the same limitation on the wavenumber, but the corresponding frequency range is shifted up (down).
-This, in turn, sets upper (lower) bounds on the available frequency in the MSSW spectrum.
-A detailed description of the spectrum evolution of MSSWs in the presence of strong magneto-crystalline anisotropy is given elsewhere \cite{khokhlov-PRAppl2019, Filatov_spectrum_evolution_JPCS2020}.
+As the result, MSSWs propagating outside the pump have the same limitation on the wavenumber, but the corresponding frequency range is shifted to the bottom (top) part of the initially excited spectrum.